sunny-aguilar/python-dsa/educative/class-01/notes.md

 Since comparing algorithms has various factores that make it almost impossible to evaluate, we are forced to do an analytical / theoretical comparison.

+However, two key points remain:
+- we must compare algorithms for the same input size
+- we must consider all possible inputs of the given size

 ## 2. Intro to Asymptotic Analysis and Big O